libertyernie/brawllib-wit/README.md

 Usage: `bannercfgfromtxt.exe path/to/banner.cfg.txt`

-## nodeextract

-Extracts a single TEX0 or TPL node from a file that BrawlLib can open, such as a U8 archive.
-The node must be the only TEX0 or TPL node with that name in the file.

-Usage: `nodeextract.exe archive_file node_name output_file.png`

-## nodereplace

-Replaces a single TEX0 or TPL node from a file that BrawlLib can open, such as a U8 archive, with the contents of another file.
-The node must be the only TEX0 or TPL node with that name in the file.

-Usage: `nodereplace.exe archive_file node_name replacement_file.png`

 ## openingimet

 Finds the game's name (in the given language) in the opening.bnr or 000000000.app file, and prints it to the console.